mweel1/usa_high_level/civil-organizations/index.md

 The civil organizations are designed to foster coordinated governance across federal, state, and city levels, in the context of the mission of the organization.

 The platform ensures transparency, accountability, and seamless interaction between jurisdictions, agencies, and citizens.
-It supports the management of technology, finances, legal processes, and licensing across different layers of government.
+It supports the management of technology, finances, legal processes, and licensing across different jurisdictions of government.

+Civil organizations provide technology from NITS approved containers to enable jurisdictions and federal API standards for reporting.

 There are many advantages to [citizen organizations](/civic-organizations/advantages/).